sadicangel/avro-source-generator/README.md

 ```
 Supported values are `public` (default) and `internal`.

-To change the access modifier of just one type, declare a partial definition for it using the desired access modifier, an annotate it with the `Avro` attribute.
+To change the access modifier of just one type, declare a partial definition for it using the desired access modifier, and annotate it with the `Avro` attribute.
 ```cs
 using AvroSourceGenerator;